dmbeskow/dmbeskow.github.io/_posts/2019-01-29-scraping_images.md

-# Scraping Images
+---
+layout: post
+title:  "Scraping Images to Create Labeled Data for Convolutional Neural Network Training"
+categories: [python]
+tags: [scraping,python]
+---

 This code is a collection of code that I used for scraping images from a variety of locations (Google images, Flickr, Tumblr, Twitter, and Instagram).

 I used these platforms to collect images for training a Convolutional Neural Network model.